VaxPol Lab

 Adam Hannah

-Adam is a Lecturer in Political Science, focusing on comparative politics and public policy.
+Adam Hannah is a Lecturer in Political Science at the University of Queensland, where he focuses on comparative politics and public policy.
 He is primarily interested in the translation of political ideas and expert knowledge into health and social policy.
 He has particular expertise in international comparative research, including with regard to major bouts of health care and public pension reform in Sweden and the United States, policy responses to health crises such as antimicrobial resistance and COVID-19 vaccinations and distributional inequality across welfare systems.
 He has published in scholarly journals such as Policy & Politics, Public Administration, Policy Sciences, Policy & Society and The Journal of European Social Policy.

 Jake Harvey